Kindred — Collaboration Layer

 At first, it felt helpful because everything was visible.

-But over time, the cards became harder to scan at a glance.
+But over time, the cards became harder to scan quickly.

 The more information I added, the harder it became to answer: